chasty2/ansible_crowsnet/README.md

 # ansible_crowsnet
 Configuration management for my homelab.
-Utilizes the docker image chasty2/ansible for development.
+Utilizes a docker image built from repo 'docker_ansible' for development.
 Feel free to use anything here that you find helpful